litebird/litebird_sim/docs/source/timeordered.rst

 If the input map is ecliptic coordinates set `input_map_in_galactic` to `False`.
 The effect of a possible HWP is included in the pointing information, see :ref:`scanning-strategy`.

+The routine provides an on-the-fly interpolation of the input maps.
+This option is available through the argument `interpolation` which specifies the type of TOD interpolation ("" for no interpolation, "linear" for linear interpolation).
+Default: no interpolation.

 Adding Noise
 ------------